Parasitoid: Hymenoptera

 Within the Hymenoptera, parasitoidism evolved just once, and the many described species of parasitoid wasps represent the great majority of species in the order, barring those like the ants, bees, and Vespidae wasps that have secondarily lost the parasitoid habit.
 The parasitoid wasps include some 25,000 Ichneumonoidea, 22,000 Chalcidoidea, 5,500 Vespoidea, 4,000 Platygastroidea, 3,000 Chrysidoidea, 2,300 Cynipoidea, and many smaller families.
 These often have remarkable life cycles.

 They can be classified as either endoparasitic or ectoparasitic according to where they lay their eggs.
 Endoparasitic wasps insert their eggs inside their host, usually as koinobionts, allowing the host to continue to grow (thus providing more food to the wasp larvae), moult, and evade predators.
 Ectoparasitic wasps deposit theirs outside the host's body, usually as idiobionts, immediately paralysing the host to prevent it from escaping or throwing off the parasite.
-They often carry the host to a nest where it will remain undisturbed for the wasp larva to feed on.
+They sometimes carry the host to a nest where it will remain undisturbed for the wasp larva to feed on.
 Most species of wasps attack the eggs or larvae of their host, but some attack adults.
-Oviposition depends on finding the host and on evading host defenses; the ovipositor is a tube-like organ used to inject eggs into hosts, sometimes much longer than the wasp's body.
+Oviposition depends on finding the host and on evading host defences; the ovipositor is a tube-like organ used to inject eggs into hosts, sometimes much longer than the wasp's body.
 Hosts such as ants often behave as if aware of the wasps' presence, making violent movements to prevent oviposition.
 Wasps may wait for the host to stop moving, and then attack suddenly.

-Parasitoid wasps face a range of obstacles to oviposition, including behavioural, morphological, physiological and immunological defenses of their hosts.
+Parasitoid wasps face a range of obstacles to oviposition, including behavioural, morphological, physiological and immunological defences of their hosts.
 To thwart this, some wasps inundate their host with their eggs so as to overload its immune system's ability to encapsulate foreign bodies; others introduce a virus which interferes with the host's immune system.

 Some parasitoid wasps locate hosts by detecting the chemicals that plants release to defend against insect herbivores.